What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 When is Obon in Japan?
 Does the timing differ by region?

-However, there are actually three different ways of thinking about the Obon period depending on the region:
+However, there are actually three different ways of thinking about the Obon period, depending on the region.

-- Regions from August 13th to 16th
+- Regions from August 13th to August 16th

 - Different regions each year